-Timeline: By end of 2024, complete studying the implementation of one or more EIFDs and determine proposed EIFD boundaries.
+Timeline: By 2028end of 2024, complete studying the possible-implementation of anone or more EIFDs and determine proposed EIFD boundaries.

-Objective: Implement one or more EIFDs to significantly increase affordable housing development and fund infrastructure improvements to match need, if feasible and financially appropriate.
+Objective: Study and consider implementing an EIFD Implement one or more EIFDs to significantly increase affordable housing development and fund infrastructure improvements to match need. , if feasible and financially appropriate.